OpenCTI-Platform/docs/docs/administration/users.md

 Converting a user into a service account will simply remove its password from our Database.
 The "new" service account will still have the same ID & same Token than the user, to preserve data consistency.

-Converting back a service account into a user wll also be possible.
+Converting back a service account into a user will also be possible.
 However, if the service account has directly been created as a service account without adding a specific email address, the "new" user won't be able to trigger a password reset flow to get a new password.
-We therefore advise you to first provide a valid email adress to your "new" user, so that the "new" user can trigger the reset password flow by himself/herself.
+We therefore advise you to first provide a valid email address to your "new" user, so that the "new" user can trigger the reset password flow by himself/herself.

 ### Manage a user